AI and Faith: Looking Back on 2018

 AI and Faith 2019: A Look Ahead

 So AI and Faith plans to widen its channel and deepen its collective voice in 2019!
-We are excited by the uniqueness of our diverse faith perspectives, the AI-oriented technical sophistication of our member base, and our presence in a region with some of the largest and most significant AI players in the world and a strong community orientation toward human flourishing and social justice.
+We are excited by the uniqueness of our diverse faith perspectives, the AI-oriented technical sophistication of our expert community, and our presence in a region with some of the largest and most significant AI players in the world and a strong community orientation toward human flourishing and social justice.

 Here are some of our goals for this year: